Here is the methodology used in compensation analysis calculations. For links to the data sources mentioned here see “References/Data Sources”

 All employees – those making more than the equivalent of a full year’s pay at the then-current minimum wage in California.

-Certificated employees – those making equal to or more than the contracted minimum starting rate for such employees, per OTA contracts for the years specified.
+Certificated employees – those making equal to or more than the contracted minimum starting rate for such employees, based on California Department of Education “Certificated Salaries and Benefits” data.

 Employee group classification:

 Employee position classifications (e.g. “Administrative”, “Certificated”, etc) are defined by job titles.
 For example, a job with “Teacher” in the title is assumed to be “Certificated”, while a job with “Principal” in the title is assumed to be “Administrative”.

 This can be somewhat unclear at times.
 For certificated and classified employees this classification is often detailed in labor group agreements.
 A best effort has been made to connect job titles to the appropriate classification, however any feedback on mis-classified jobs is welcome.

 Total pay is all paycheck compensation, for any reason.
 This is usually mostly the value of periodic paychecks but can also include one-time payments, stipends, bonuses, etc.

 Total compensation includes not only paycheck compensation but also all money paid by the employer toward non-paycheck benefits.
 Typically this means contributions to retirement plans (usually pensions, but sometimes defined contribution “401k-style” plans or deferred compensation), plus money paid by the employer toward the employee’s healthcare insurance premiums.